demonolock/Hugen/README.md

 <h1>Hugen</h1>

 Hugen is a tool for generating data for PostgreSQL.
+The result is a logical dump file, that you can process by using pg_dump.
+More about here - https://www.postgresql.org/docs/current/app-pgdump.html.

 This tool supports several modes:

 <h5>- Generating by size</h5>